mariotesta-dev/ASE_2021-2022/README.md

 Every folder contains the PDF of the exercise and a Keil uVision 5.0 project which needs a LPC1768 board or the equivalent simulator to run.

 ### Disclaimer:
-The solutions proposed works, but haven't been deeply tested. <br/>They don't replace teaching material and are just for demonstration purpose.
+The solutions proposed work, but haven't been deeply tested. <br/>They don't replace teaching material and are just for demonstration purpose.